bio-miga/MiGA-Docker/exploring-results/exploring-results.md

 ### A genome completeness and quality script

-John Quensen has written a python script to summarize the completeness, contamination, and quality of each genome in a project and write it to a tab-delimited file that my be viewed as is or loaded into a spread-sheet program like Excel.
+John Quensen has written a python script to summarize the completeness, contamination, and quality of each genome in a project and write it to a tab-delimited file that may be viewed as is or loaded into a spread-sheet program like Excel.
 It takes two arguments: the path to the MiGA project and the name of the output file.
 Download and run the script by entering the following commands:

 ```text
 wget https://github.com/jfq3/Miscellaneous-scripts/raw/master/miga_completeness.py